Take a trip Dubai

 • Madinat Jumeirah

-To spend some time in a quiet place, go to this enclave built like an old Arab town with its souk, jewelers, antique shops, and all kinds of souvenir stores.
-You will be bordered by a 5-kilometer-long artificial river, itself surrounded by lush gardens.
+For a moment of calm, head to this enclave built like an old Arab town, complete with its souk, jewelers, antique dealers, and all kinds of souvenir shops.
+An artificial five-kilometer waterway runs through it, bordered by lush gardens.

-Sail quietly on abras, the traditional small boats of the country.
-The Madinat Jumeirah area is sublimely developed with exceptional hotels and restaurants serving all the cuisines of the world.
-A large private beach has been developed with lounges all around for nightlife.
+Glide gently aboard the abras, the country’s traditional wooden boats.
+The Madinat Jumeirah district is beautifully designed, with of course exceptional hotels and restaurants serving cuisines from around the world.
+A large private beach has been laid out, surrounded by lounges that come alive at night.

 • Dubaï Mall